 - "-70 is the new -80" Raise the temperature of your Ultra-Low 10 degrees to save enough energy to power an entire apartment while increasing the lifespan of your freezer.
 Check out UC Boulder's research.

 - Turn off and unplug equipment that isn't frequently used, or won't be used for an extended period.

 - Have a "Holiday Shutdown Plan" for long periods of time when the lab won't be used so it's easy to know what equipment can and cannot be unplugged.

 - Do you have energy-intensive equipment that doesn't need to run at night?
 Consider installing outlet timers to control equipment on/off times.
 Contact GreenLabs@umd.edu for assistance.

 - Batteries can be recycled in special bins on campus.
-Check out this list to find a location near your lab.
+Find a bin near your lab.

 - Styrofoam is not currently recycled at UMD, but many vendors have take-back programs.
 Please ask you vendor if they take-back Styrofoam or other packaging.

 - Most non-contaminated paper and plastic in labs can be recycled, including pipette tip boxes.

 - If you have any questions about recycling, contact email@example.com for assistance.